OISF/suricata/doc/userguide/capture-hardware/dpdk.rst

 The configuration for the drop filter can be found and modified in the DPDK section of the suricata.yaml file.

-Additionally, mlx5 and ice drivers are able to gather statistics about filtered flows.
+The statistics can be gathered on mlx5 and ice drivers.
 The number of filtered packets is stored in dpdk.rte_flow_filtered field in eve.json. ice driver gathers statistics only in the case when all of the rules match one specific flow (e.g. mask can not be used).